idvorkin/idvorkin.github.io/_d/product.md

    - Feasibility Risk - Can we build it?
    - Business Risk - Does this work for our business?

-NOTE: The goal is to focus on the customers problem that is constant, the solution varies with the iterations
+NOTE: The goal is to focus on the customer's problem that is constant; the solution varies with the iterations

 Some things as you try to eliminate these risks